abasirat/principal_word_vectors/README.md

  princ_wvec = pwvec.PrincipalWordVector(cooc_file='../../cwvec/test/dep_index.bin', embeddings_file='../../cwvec/test/dep_index.wvec')
  ```

-At this stage, the embeddings are in the file `../../cwvec/test/dep_index.wvec`.
-It should have the same number of lines as the vocabulary file `./../cwvec/test/dep_index.txt.vcb`.
+At this stage, the embeddings are in the file `dep_index.bin`.
+It should have the same number of lines as the vocabulary file `dep_index.txt.vcb`.
 The lines of these two files are aligned to each other.
 If we want a single file with both words and vectors, we should merge (`paste`) these two files.

 ```bash
 paste ../../cwvec/test/dep_index.txt.vcb ../../cwvec/test/dep_index.wvec |\
   awk '{printf($1) ; for (i=3;i<=NF;i++) printf(" %s", $i) ; printf("\n")}' > ../../cwvec/test/dep_index.wembed
 ```